 You should not allow the imposter to trick you if he/she has multiple people who vouch for him/her online.
 One person can easily make multiple accounts to make it appear as if there is a support network of family and friends.

-- Beware of profile that look like your profile and interacts with your family:
+- Beware of profile that looks like your profile and interacts with your family:

 If a profile describes a personality that complements your own or is too good to be true, there is a reason to be suspicious.
 Often, imposters create interests and activities that mirror your own in order to start a conversation.
 They also try to interact with your own friends and family members to create a broader sense of familiarity and build up a broader network of trust.